tysonjens/Notes/galv_notes.md

     return (fig, ax)

 ## And then call it with
+## import scipy.stats as st
 binomial=st.binom(n=10,p=0.6)
 plot_discrete(binomial);
 ```
 ## Bootstrap

 The bootstrap takes 200-2000 samples of length equal to sample, and calculates the statistic of interest.
 This process creates a distribution for the statistic and can be used to create confidence intervals.
 It is computationally expensive, but is more versatile that MLE.

 * use `np.percentile(array, [2.5,97.5])`
 * bootstrap